 - The introduction of grand French vines

-Keeping true to its long dated history, Trapiche is continuing to strive for better wine making practices to keep the wine industry moving forward.
-Today visitors can experience the cellar that houses an early twentieth century appearance and can enjoy some amazing wine tasting in one of the oldest wineries in Argentina.
+Keeping true to its long-dated history, Trapiche is continuing to strive for better winemaking practices to keep the wine industry moving forward.
+Today visitors can experience the cellar that houses an early 20th-century appearance and can enjoy some amazing wine tastings in one of the oldest wineries in Argentina.

-Bodega Luigi Bosca was first established in 1901 and is now one of Argentina’s most well-known wineries in Mendoza.
-A family owned enterprise, Bodega Luigi Bosca is currently being run by the 3rd and 4th generations of the family.
+Bodega Luigi Bosca is another example of one of the top historical wineries in Mendoza to visit.
+It was first established in 1901 and is now one of Argentina’s most well-known wineries in Mendoza.
+A family-owned enterprise, Bodega Luigi Bosca is currently being run by the 3rd and 4th generations of the family.
 The winery was originally built over an old mill in Luján de Cuyo and is now home to a classic architectural design that showcases the luxury of the wines that it produces.
 When visiting Bodega Luigi Bosca, visitors have the opportunity to:

 - View the large barrel and tank rooms